martynasgz/knowledge-bytes/languages/oop/contraviance.md

 };

 workspaceImpl = generalImpl;
-// ^--- TS error!
-If generalImpl calls this with QuoteDocument, we'll get runtime errors
+// ^--- TS error! generalImpl expects to be able to call fn() with QuoteDocument too,
+// but this violates the WorkspaceFunction type
 ```

 More on this - https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)#Function_types.